Four months after the birth of my first daughter, Charlee, I was diagnosed with postpartum…

 On a scale of 1-10, how supported did you feel as you navigated healing and learning how to take care of your baby?
 Why?

-If you could dream up the ideal postpartum journey, what would it look like and feel like?
+If you could dream up the perfect postpartum journey, what would it look like and feel like?